Frequently Asked Questions

 Can’t find an answer to your question?
 Please send us an email.

 Another option is to arrange for stick barcode labels to be printed and manually stuck onto your product.
 Talk to label printers in your area to arrange this.

-Here is a more detailed explanation: Our barcode numbers were assigned by UCC (now called GS1-US) to manufacturers in the USA in the early 1990s, before GS1-US had started charging membership fees.
-When GS1-US introduced annual membership fees in the early 2000’s, these manufacturers refused to pay & took GS1 to Court.
-The manufacturers succeeding, winning an out-of-court settlement of about $4,000,000 USD.
-Under the terms of the settlement, these manufacturers owned their barcode numbers & did not have to pay any membership fees to GS1.
-Some of these manufacturers had large quantities of un-needed barcode numbers, so they chose to sell some these numbers to other companies.
+Here is a more detailed explanation: Our barcode numbers were assigned by UCC (now called GS1-US) to manufacturers in the USA in the early 1990s before GS1-US had started charging membership fees.
+When GS1-US introduced annual membership fees in the early 2000s, these manufacturers refused to pay & took GS1 to Court.
+The manufacturers succeeded, winning an out-of-court settlement of about USD 4,000,000.
+Under the settlement terms, these manufacturers owned their barcode numbers & did not have to pay any membership fees to GS1.
+Some of these manufacturers had large quantities of unneeded barcode numbers, so they sold some of them to other companies.
 This is where our barcode numbers come from.

 - No ongoing annual fees

 - FREE barcode graphic

 - No membership requirements